 This remarkable gathering of works is a feast for the senses and gives an exhilarating account of the birth of a groundbreaking artistic style.
 Beyond the masters name-checked in the title, it is a celebration of Roman art between 1600 and 1640, and the energy and contest of the moment that the exhibition brings so thrillingly to life.

-‘Caravaggio–Bernini: Baroque in Rome’ is at the Rijksmuseum, Amsterdam, until 7 June.
+‘Caravaggio–Bernini: Baroque in Rome’ is at the Rijksmuseum, Amsterdam, until 13 September (exhibition dates extended).